Joseph Colombo

-Joseph Anthony Colombo Sr. (/it/; June 16, 1923 - May 22, 1978) was the boss of the Colombo crime family, one of the Five Families of the American Mafia in New York City.
+Joseph Anthony Colombo Sr. (/it/; June 16, 1923 – May 22, 1978) was an American mobster who rose to the position of boss of the Colombo crime family and founded the Italian-American Civil Rights League.

 Colombo was born in New York City, where his father was an early member of what was then the Profaci crime family.
 In 1961, the First Colombo War unfolded, instigated by the kidnapping of four high-ranking members in the Profaci family by Joe Gallo.
 Later that year, Gallo was imprisoned, and in 1962, family leader Joe Profaci died of cancer.
 In 1963, Bonanno crime family boss, Joseph Bonanno made plans with Joseph Magliocco to assassinate several rivals on The Commission.
 Magliocco gave the contract to one of his top hit men, Colombo, who revealed the plot to its targets.
 The Commission spared Magliocco's life but forced him into retirement, while Bonanno fled to Canada.
 As a reward for turning on his boss, Colombo was awarded the Profaci family.
 His only prison term would come in 1966, when Colombo was sentenced to 30 days in prison for contempt of court by refusing to answer questions from a grand jury about his financial affairs.

 In 1970, Colombo created the Italian-American Civil Rights League.
 Later that year, the first Italian Unity Day rally was held in Columbus Circle to protest the federal persecution of Italians.
 In 1971, Gallo was released from prison, and Colombo invited him to a peace meeting with an offering of $1,000, which Gallo refused, instigating the Second Colombo War.
 On June 28, 1971, Colombo was shot three times by Jerome Johnson at the second Italian Unity Day rally in Columbus Circle sponsored by the Italian-American Civil Rights League; Johnson was immediately killed by Colombo's bodyguards.
 Colombo was paralyzed from the shooting.
 On May 22, 1978, Colombo died of cardiac arrest that resulted from his injuries.

 Early life

 Joseph Colombo Sr. was born into an Italian American family on June 16, 1923, in Brooklyn.
-His mother was from Naples, Italy and his father, Anthony “Nino” Colombo, born in Brazil with parents from Potenza, Italy, was an early member of the Profaci crime family, which would eventually be renamed after his son.
-In 1938, he was found strangled in a car with his mistress.
+His mother was from Naples, Italy, and his father, Anthony "Nino" Colombo, born in Brazil with parents from Potenza, Italy, was an early member of the Profaci crime family, which would eventually be renamed after his son.
+In 1938, he was found strangled in a car with woman friend, Christine Oliveri.
 Joe Colombo attended New Utrecht High School in Brooklyn for two years, then dropped out to join the U.S. Coast Guard.
 In 1945, he was diagnosed with neurosis and discharged from the service.
 His legitimate jobs included ten years as a longshoreman and six years as a salesman for a meat company.
 His final job was that of a real estate salesman.

 Colombo owned a modest home in Bay Ridge, Brooklyn and a five-acre estate in Blooming Grove, New York.
 He married Lucille Faiello in 1944, and had five children including sons Christopher Colombo, Joseph Colombo Jr. (1946–2014) and Anthony Colombo (1945–2017).